Kuxry/Tsukuba-Cycle/README.md

 3. **Vehicle Data Processing**: ZHENG contributed by analyzing the availability of bicycles at different times, focusing on empty-port scenarios and understanding the factors behind them.

-4. **Potential Demand Analysis**: Li-san prepared to analyze latent demand, with daily potential demand data being processed.
+4. **Potential Demand Analysis**: Li prepared to analyze latent demand, with daily potential demand data being processed.
 ZHENG visualized the current empty port situations, making it easier to interpret usage trends.

 #### Output and Scenarios